den-materials/intro-to-ops/README.md

 We will tell you the password out loud rather than put it in this repo.
 (Security!
 Keep that in mind for the future--never put passwords in a publicly accessible place.
 Bad people (and robots) are everywhere.)

+Type that into your terminal and...wait, did anything even change?
+It sure did.
+Notice that our Terminal is now logged into `Katherines-MacBook-Air`.
+Poor Katherine, she's getting hacked.

+Enter the `Documents` directory and leave her a friendly note.
+Something like,

+`"Bwahahaha, I have access to your computer.
+Consider yourself lucky I'm not Angelina Jolie from Hackers."`

+Save this note into a file like `<your_name>.txt`, then make sure your file is there.
+Watch as her folder blows up with all the h4x0rs in this class.

+Then `exit` to land safely back in your Terminal.

 Want to set this up for your computer so you can log in from other machines on your network at work or home?
 [Follow these directions](https://support.apple.com/kb/PH18726?locale=en_US).
 Be very careful, though.
 Whenever you open access to a machine, you should remember to follow these rules:

 1. Have some sort of authentication.
 Above, this is your username and password, but there are other methods (like the one below).